-- To provide comments/recommendations for changes to the draft of the BCPS' Special Education Staffing Plan for 2010-2011. - To give parents an opportunity to express opinions about the delivery of special education services in BCPS.
+- To provide comments/recommendations for the development of a draft of the BCPS' Special Education Staffing Plan for 2011-2012. - To give parents an opportunity to express opinions about the delivery of special education services in BCPS.

 If I can't attend the meeting, are there other ways to provide input?